GeospatialPython/pyshp/README.md

 For an introduction to the various multipatch part types and examples of how to create 3D MultiPatch objects see [this ESRI White Paper](http://downloads.esri.com/support/whitepapers/ao_/J9749_MultiPatch_Geometry_Type.pdf).

+# Development environment

+Pre-commit is used in CI to run mypy, Ruff and Ruff-format hooks.
+To run these hooks locally as part of your Git workflow, install pre-commit (via pip or globally via pipx), clone PyShp, and run `pre-commit install` in the repo's root dir.

 # Testing